idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 \*

-Amongst other possible reworks, I notice many other implementations allocate the ``IDIO`` object and the memory required for the string storage in one block.
+Amongst other possible reworks, I notice many other implementations allocate the equivalent of the ``IDIO`` object and the memory required for the string storage in one block.

 It would save the two pointers used by :manpage:`malloc(3)` for its accounting and the extra calls to